A 2024 Guide to Xiaoliuqiu Island, a Turtle Spotting Hot Spot

 Originally, Xiaoliuqiu was inhabited by the Siraya indigenous people.
 Today, approximately 13,000 people call Xiaoliuqiu home, most of whom share only 10 surnames.
 It is a district of Pingtung county and a part of the Dapeng Bay National Scenic Area.

 Xiaoliuqiu lies off the coast from Donggang, a city in Pingtung famous for its bluefin tuna and the triennial boat burning festival (read about that in my guide to Taiwanese festivals).
+In fact, Xiaoliuqiu even has its own smaller version of the festival a few weeks after the main one.

 Getting There